b-yond-infinite-network/amaze-us/README.md

 - **Show off**, we're here for that!

 ## Let's start
-Below are two positions for which we are recruiting.
+Below are multiple positions for which we are recruiting.
 Please be sure to select the position that matches your application, otherwise we'll get confused and that makes us sad :)

 We should have discussed **_when_** we are expecting your submission: by providing a Pull Request on github with your